ThiagoSchetini/drnglib/README.md

 The **DigitalRandom** class is provided as a drop-in replacement for [SecureRandom](http://docs.oracle.com/javase/7/docs/api/java/security/SecureRandom.html).
 It is thread-safe and stateless.
-All thread synchronization occurs in the hardware implementation of `rdrand`.
+All thread synchronization occurs in the hardware implementation of `rdrand` (read Intel docs)

 For more information see:
 * [Wikipedia: RdRand](http://en.wikipedia.org/wiki/RdRand)